alaindanet/fishcom/manuscript/bef_stability/outline.md

 4.1 Resume of the results and of the question

+4.2 Species increases biomass but decreases its temporal stability

+4.2.1 Biomass: mecanisms

+4.2.2 Stability and species richness: contrasts with previous findings

+4.2.3 Species richness on synchrony and cvsp

 4.2 Richness decreases stability and had no effect of biomass 4.2.1 Contrasts with other studies

 4.3.1 Comparison with other studies (depends on the mecanisms) 4.3.2 Surprising low effects of environment factors 4.3.3 High effects of avg trophic level (expected)